Straight Note in Real Estate: Definition & vs Installment

-Financing is a large part of how property transactions get down, and understanding the different loan structures is quite helpful for investors and buyers.
-The most common financing option is known as a straight note in real estate, meaning only interest during the term with one big principal repayment at the end.
+Financing is a large part of how property transactions get done, and understanding different loan structures is helpful for investors and buyers.
+A straight note in real estate means the borrower pays only interest during the term and makes one large principal repayment at the end.
 This type of loan is commonly used in short-term investments and development projects where immediate access to large capital is needed.

-The paper defines what a straight note is in real estate, how it differs from the rest of the loans, and when it will be the right choice.
-This article will help a real estate investor, a developer, and any person looking to take a real estate license exam understand this form of financing.
-Let’s get started!
+This article covers what a straight note is in real estate, how it differs from other loans, and when it may be the right choice.
+It can help real estate investors, developers, and anyone preparing for a real estate license exam understand this form of financing.

 What is a straight note in real estate?